guru9607/Data-Structures-and-Algorithm/README.md

 # Data-Structures-and-Algorithm
-Add answer to any of the dsa questions and pull it to this repo.
+Add any problem of dsa for plus points in club competition